bmlt-enabled/bmlt-server/CONTRIBUTING.md

       DB_PASSWORD: rootserver
       DB_HOST: db
       DB_PREFIX: na
-      NEW_UI_ENABLED: 'true'
       AGGREGATOR_MODE_ENABLED: 'false'
 ```

 ## Developing the New UI
 The new UI is developed using [Svelte](https://svelte.dev/), and the code is located in the `resources/js` directory.

-You can enable the new UI in the docker container by setting the `NEW_UI_ENABLED` environment variable to `'true'` in `docker/docker-compose.dev.yml`.

 To install the UI's dependencies, run the `npm install` command from the `src` directory.